APIOps/APIOPs-manifesto/README.md

 International Organization for Standardization is well known and established standardization body and their definition of IoT is as follows:

 ```
-**"An infrastructure of interconnected objects, people, systems and
+**An infrastructure of interconnected objects, people, systems and
 information resources together with intelligent services to allow them
-to process information of the physical and the virtual world and react."**
+to process information of the physical and the virtual world and react.**
 ```

 Just  like DevOps can be seen as offspring or spinoff of Agile thinking,  APIOps can be seen to extend DevOps to fulfil the needs of Application  Interface and Internet of Things development (IoT).
 Therefore I foresee clear need for APIOps, a new breed of DevOps to support creation and maintence of IoT driven ecosystem.